-RESILIENCE FACTOR GOAL POLICY / PLAN / INTERVENTION RESPONSIBLE ENTITY Structural mitigation Elevate homes at risk of flooding Provide funding for home elevations Grants Dept. Elevate homes at risk of flooding Administer home elevation programs with no homeowner match required Grants Dept. Structural mitigation funding available OR combine FEMA HMGP or BRI n, 2) Maintain a running list of sites where property Structural mitigation Elevate homes at risk of flooding Create a revolving fund to provide parish- administered home elevations to RL, SRL, and below BFE sites in the SFHA Planning and Zoning Dept. and Grants Dept. Structural mitigation r the Parish to State and Federal partners before o tify program administrative duties, and coordinat Building practices Implement additional low impact development standards Adopt a fill limitation Planning and Zoning Dept. and Council Note: Points will support higher Parish CRS score and improved Classification Building practices Replace aging mobile homes with resilient housing Implement a program to replace aging mobile homes with new FORTIFIED construction homes Grants Dept. and State OCD Building practices Permit new housing units via ADUs Amend ordinances to enable the construction of accessory dwelling units in appropriate residential districts Planning and Zoning Dept. Building practices Promote public education on wind standards Hold a training and education session featuring SCPDC to educate elected officials about wind standards and enforcement of the building code Planning and Zoning Dept. Building practices FORTIFIED Construction Training Coordinate with the State of Louisiana or Regional entities to host workforce development programs that result in more licensed contractors who are trained in FORTIFIED construction Economic Development Dept. and Planning and Zoning Dept., and Home Builders Association Building practices Train contractors in pier and piling foundation methods Coordinate with the State of Louisiana or Regional entities to host workforce development programs that result in more licensed contractors specialized in pier and piling home foundation methods Economic Development Dept. and Planning and Zoning Dept. Building practices Train and license more contractors in home elevation Coordinate with the State of Louisiana or Regional entities to host workforce development programs that result in more licensed contractors with specialized licensing in home elevation Economic Development Dept. and Planning and Zoning Dept.
+RESILIENCE FACTOR GOAL POLICY / PLAN / INTERVENTION RESPONSIBLE ENTITY Structural mitigation Elevate homes at risk of flooding Provide funding for home elevations Grants Dept. Elevate homes at risk of flooding Administer home elevation programs with no homeowner match required Grants Dept. Structural mitigation Note: 1) Identify CDBG no-match CDBG source to fund the match funding available OR combine FEMA HMGP or BRI n, 2) Maintain a running list of sites where property C application with a non-federal or vowners have expressed interest in the program Structural mitigation Elevate homes at risk of flooding Create a revolving fund to provide parish- administered home elevations to RL, SRL, and below BFE sites in the SFHA Planning and Zoning Dept. and Grants Dept. Structural militigation r the Parish to State and Federal partners before of tify program administrative duties, and coordinat Building practices Implement additional low impact development standards Adopt a fill limitation Planning and Zoning Dept. and Council Note: Points will support higher Parish CRS S score and improved Classification Building practices Replace aging mobile homes with resilient housing Implement a program to replace aging mobile homes with new FORTIFIED construction homes Grants Dept. and State OCD Building practices Permit new housing units via ADUs Amend ordinances to enable the construction of accessory dwelling units in appropriate residential districts Planning and Zoning Dept. Building practices Promote public education on wind standards Hold a training and education session featuring SCPDC to educate elected officials about wind standards and enforcement of the building code Planning and Zoning Dept. Building practices FORTIFIED Construction Training development programs that result in more Building practices Train contractors in pier and piling foundation methods Coordinate with the State of Louisiana or Regional entities to host workforce development programs that result in more licensed contractors specialized in pier and piling home foundation methods Economic Development Dept. and Planning and Zoning Dept. Building practices Train and license more contractors in home elevation Coordinate with the State of Louisiana or Regional entities to host workforce development programs that result in more licensed contractors with specialized licensing in home elevation Economic Development Dept. and Planning and Zoning Dept.

-8. HOUSING CONSTRUCTION DAMAGE AND LOSS REDUCTION PLAN PROMPTING QUESTIONS
+8. HOUSING CONSTRUCTION DAMAGE AND LOSS REDUCTION PLAN